 The answer to this last question is YES.
 You do need a cover letter.

 Those in-the-know say the first impression of someone is made within 4-8 seconds.
-Even scarier is the prospect that once that first impression is formed, it’s very unlikely to change.
-If the chair of the selection committee opens your resume and discovers that you haven’t bothered to include a cover letter, it’s possible that your application will end up in the recycling bin.
+Even scarier is the prospect that once that first impression is formed, it’s doubtful to change.
+If the selection committee chair opens your resume and discovers that you haven’t bothered to include a cover letter, your application may end up in the recycling bin.

 Spelling or grammatical errors are unacceptable in a cover letter for any job application.
 Make sure you have your letter proofread.
 Once completed, your message should be printed using a standard font style on white or ivory resume bond or linen paper.
-You want it to look professional, so keep it neat, simple and correct format.
-Make sure that you spell the name of the contact person and the company correctly, and include your full name and contact details.
+You want it to look professional, so keep it neat, simple, and correct format.
+Ensure that you spell the name of the contact person and the company correctly, and include your full name and contact details.